 Students will be provided instruction regarding human sexuality that is appropriate for students' age and gender.
+Students in 6th grade through 12th grade will be provided training regarding sexual abuse that is trauma-informed and developmentally appropriate.
 District Policy provides information about the requirements related to content.
-Parents/guardians have the right to remove their student from any part of human sexuality instruction.
-All curriculum materials used in the District's human sexuality instruction are available for review prior to its use in instruction.
+Parents/guardians have the right to remove their student from any part of human sexuality instruction or sexual abuse training.
+All curriculum materials used in the District's human sexuality instruction and sexual abuse training are available for review prior to its use in instruction.